nononovak/otwadvent2019-ctfwriteup/day2_summer_adventure.md

 I ran this action enough times so that I had a large overlapping section of these data blocks in each direction and XORed the result together.
 Since we had a 2+2 long size and a 2+5 long size, the XOR pattern repeated every 28 bytes - `08030adc2b0502222908de012f00200322dc03052a220108f6010700`.
 Doing a bunch of twiddling and experimenting with plaintext contents which would result in this pattern eventually gave me the decrypted contents - `0200 2a00` for the client side and `0500 220308dc01` for the server side.
 However, after testing this out a bit more at different character levels, you get slightly different decoded contents.

-After looking at this a bit, I had the idea that the contents were actually protobuf-encoded prepended with a two-byte length value.
+Looking more at this, I had the idea that the contents were actually protobuf-encoded prepended with a two-byte length value.
 Looking that the contents closely we can [decode them according to the protobuf spec](https://developers.google.com/protocol-buffers/docs/encoding).
-That is done as follows
+That is done as follows:

 ```
 Client to Server: